thomasfrederikse/2021_NOAA_TR/README.md

 - `GlobalProjections.jl`: Reads and processes the GMSL observations and projections, and computes the trajectory
 - `RegionalProjections.jl`: Reads and processes the regional projections and computes the trajectories
 - `LocalProjections.jl`: Reads and processes the local projections at the tide-gauge locations and computes the trajectories
-- `LocalProjections.jl`: Reads and processes the local projections at the tide-gauge locations and computes the trajectories
+- `SaveFigureData.jl`: Reads the results and writes text files for GMT
 - `Hector.jl`: Wrapper for [Hector](http://segal.ubi.pt/hector/), used to compute trends and uncertainties.
 - `Masks.jl`: Defines the region masks for each region.